India's Adani scraps $2.5B share sale after fraud claims

 Associated Press

-Adani Enterprises canceled the share sale late Wednesday, citing “market volatility.”
-Stocks sank after Hindenburg Research, which has a track record of sending stock prices of its targets tumbling, accused the group of “brazen” stock market manipulation and accounting fraud, among other financial abuses.
+Billionaire Gautam Adani ‘s company said Thursday it will review its plans for raising capital after it canceled the share sale late Wednesday, citing “market volatility.”

+Adani stocks sank after Hindenburg Research, which has a track record of sending stock prices of its targets tumbling, accused the group of “brazen” stock market manipulation and accounting fraud, among other financial abuses.

-The share sale was seen as a crucial test of investor confidence in Adani, whose net worth had shot up about 2,000% in recent years as share prices for his listed companies soared.
+The share offering had drawn nearly 51 million bids, exceeding the 45.5 million offered to the public.
+It was seen as a crucial test of investor confidence in Adani, whose net worth had shot up about 2,000% in recent years as share prices for his listed companies soared.

 Adani made a vast fortune mining coal as energy-hungry India grew swiftly after its economy was liberalized in the 1990s.
 Adani companies operate airports in major cities, build roads, generate electricity, manufacture defense equipment, develop agricultural drones, sell cooking oil and run a media outlet.